Open source: HotPatcher development progress

 Adapting to UE5

-Currently, the adaptation of HotPatcher to UE5 has been completed, and it can package and mount all types of resources normally, and supports WP and Nanite.
-I have verified it in UE5.3.2, 5.2.1, UE4.25, and 4.27, and found no significant issues.
+Currently, HotPatcher’s adaptation for UE5 has been completed.
+It can properly package and mount all types of assets, and supports WP and Nanite.
+I have verified it on UE5.3.2, 5.2.1, UE4.25, and 4.27, and no significant issues were found.

-The UE4 engine can still be used out of the box, but UE5 is somewhat more complicated.
-Due to current bugs in the UE5 engine, some functionalities of HotPatcher do not work correctly with UE5 and require some fixes in the source version of the engine.
+The UE4 engine can still be used out of the box, but UE5 is slightly more complex.
+Due to existing bugs in the UE5 engine, some HotPatcher features cannot function properly in UE5 and require some fixes using the source-code version of the engine.

-Now I will discuss specific bugs and the fix process.
+Below, let’s discuss the specific bugs and the fixing process.

-1. The crash issue with FShaderMapResource_InlineCode::CreateRHIShaderOrCrash in UE5.3.2 (this issue was not discovered in UE5.2).
+1. Crash issue with FShaderMapResource_InlineCode::CreateRHIShaderOrCrash in UE5.3.2 (not found in UE5.2)

-In UE5.3.2, when packaging patches that include shaders, the following crash occurs:
+In UE5.3.2, when packaging a patch containing Shaders, the following crash will occur:

 1